-Property / Tenant Industry(1) Lease Expiration(2) Renewal Option Total Leased Square Feet % of Rentable Square Feet Annualized Rent(3) % of Annualized Rent 1333 Broadway Construction 5/31/2014 Yes(24) 78,384 32.7% 2,142,786 35.9% Penn Field Other Services(8) 8/31/2022 Yes(25) 28,700 15.8% 762,154 18.6% Services 9/15/2020 Yes(26) 26,170 14.4% 705,558 17.2% Total 54,870 30.2% 1,467,712 35.8%
+Property / Tenant Industry(1) Lease Expiration(2) Renewal Option Total Leased Square Feet % of Rentable Square Feet Annualized Rent(3) % of Annualized Rent 1333 Broadway Construction 5/31/2014 Yes(24) 78,384 32.7% 2,142,786 35.9% Penn Field Other Services(8) 8/31/2022 Yes(25) 28,700 15.8% 762,154 18.6% Services 9/15/2020 Yes(26) 26,170 14.4% 705,558 17.2 % Total 54,870 30.2% 1,467,712 35.8%

-- Tenant Industry classification as defined by the NAICS Association. - 2) - Expiration dates assume no exercise of renewal, extension, or termination options.
+- Tenant Industry classification as defined by the NAICS Association. - Expiration dates assume no exercise of renewal, extension, or termination options.

 Represents gross monthly base rent under leases commenced as of June 30, 2013, multiplied by twelve.
 This amount reflects total cash rent before abatements.
 Total abatements for the twelve months ended June 30, 2013 were approximately \$11.8 million.
-Where applicable, annualized rent has been converted from triple net to gross by adding expense reimbursements to base rent, which may be estimated as of such date.
+Where applicable, annualized rent has been converted from triple net to gross by adding expense reimbursements to base rent, Where applicable, annualized rent has been converted from triple net to gross by adding expense reimbursements to base rent.
+This conversion increased annualized rent by \$8.3 million, which is estimated based on reimbursements for the month of June 2013, multiplied by twelve.
 Annualized Rent for certain office properties includes rent attributable to retail and parking.
-Reimbursement were excluded for tenants in holdover.
-Tenant has an option to extend its term for one 5-year period at prevailing market rent.

-- Tenant has an option to extend its term for two 5-year periods at prevailing market rent.

-Tenant has an option to extend its term for two 5-year periods at prevailing market rent.

-Tenant has an option to extend its term for two 7-year periods with base rent for such extension periods being the greater of the base rent payable for the last month of the term of the lease immediately preceding the commencement of the extension period or 100% of prevailing market rent. - A corporate housing operator leases 100% of the apartment units at 47 E 34th St, representing 95.3% of the property's rentable square feet.
-The remaining space at the property is retail. - Other Services includes transportation, communication, electric, gas and sanitary services.
+Reimbursement were excluded for tenants in - Tenant has an option to extend its term for one 5-year period at prevailing market rent. - Tenant has an option to extend its term for two 5-year periods at prevailing market rent. - Tenant has an option to extend its term for two 7-year periods with base rent for such extension periods being the greater of the base rent payable for the last month of the term of the lease immediately - preceding the commencement of the extension period or 100% of prevailing market rent.

-Tenant has an option to extend its term for one 5-year period with 3% annual rent increases during the option term. - Tenant occupies building under multiple leases.
-Expiring April 30, 2015 and January 31, 2018. - Tenant has an option to extend its term for one 5-year period at prevailing market rent.
+A corporate housing operator leases 100% of the apartment units at 47 E 34th St, representing 95.3% of the property's rentable square feet.
+The remaining space at the property is retail. - Other Services includes transportation, communication, electric, gas and sanitary services. - Tenant has an option to extend its term for one 5-year period with 3% annual rent increases during the option term.
+Tenant occupies building under multiple leases.
+Expiring April 30, 2015 and January 31, 2018. - 10) - Tenant has an option to extend its term for one 5-year period at prevailing market rent.